teleprint-me/teleprint-me/README.md

 ## About

+Apply averaging strategies to cryptocurrency with this web application.

-- A web application to apply averaging strategies to cryptocurrency investments.
+- A web application to apply averaging strategies to cryptocurrency investments
-    - Use Fiat to trade crypto to maximize capital gains.
-    - Use Bitcoin or Ether to trade between cryptos to maximize stacking Sats and Gwei.
+    - Trade between Crypto and Fiat or Crypto and Crypto
-    - Set a target with, or without, a yield to pump up returns over time.
+    - Set a target with, or without, a yield
-    - Get an analysis on your investment strategy so you can optimize returns.
+    - Get a basic analysis on your investment strategy

 - Supports Multiple Averaging Strategies
     - Cost Averaging
     - Dynamic Cost Averaging
     - Value Averaging
-    - Dynamic Value Averaging

 ## Setup and Run

-_Note: You may experience issues if `sqlite3` is not installed and properly configured._

 ```sh
 # download the repository